-Veloxis is a speciality pharmaceutical company focused on the development of LCP-Tacro for the prevention of organ rejection in kidney transplant patients.
+Veloxis is a speciality pharmaceutical company focused on the development and commercialization of Envarsus® (LCP-Tacro) for the prevention of organ rejection in kidney transplant patients.

-In April 2013, the company submitted a marketing authorization Application (MAA) to the European Medicines Agency (EMA) seeking approval to market LCP-Tacro for the prevention of organ rejection in kidney transplant patients in the European Union, and it intends to proceed with an NDA submission in the United States in the second half of 2013.
+In April 2013, the company submitted a marketing authorization Application (MAA) to the European Medicines Agency (EMA) seeking approval to market Envarsus® for the prevention of organ rejection in kidney transplant patients in the European Union.

 Veloxis was founded in June 2002 as a spin-off from H. Lundbeck A/S and is listed on NASDAQ OMX Copenhagen A/S (OMX: VELO).
 Veloxis is an international company with headquarters in Hørsholm, Denmark, and a fully owned subsidiary in New Jersey, U.S.